girlscriptpatiala/basic-algorithms/README.md

     git clone https://github.com/girlscriptpatiala/basic-algorithms.git
     ```
 3. Make the changes/add your file in the folder of your choice.
-4. Add your changes in your forked repository
+4. Add your changes in your forked repository.
     ```sh
-    git add .
+    git add <file name>
     ```
 5. Commit your changes in your forked repository
     ```sh